S-C-A-N/SCANsat/README.md

 The four buttons in the bottom-left open and close the other SCANsat windows.

 The camera icon in the lower-right exports a copy of the map.
+Map images are exported to: Kerbal Space Program/GameData/SCANsat/PluginData

 The re-size icon in the lower-right corner can be dragged to re-size the map.